erichosick/sql-watch/packages/sql-watch/README.md

 #### Example 05 - running `sql-watch --reset`

 * changes to any file cause 12 to run.
 All other files are ignored and `sql-watch` doesn't watch for any other changes.

-## Features

-* Programming Language agnostic
-* Doesn't use/rely on an ORM
-* Use any SQL testing framework
-* Enables TDD and BDD
-* Improves SQL transparency in the design and development process
-* Faster SQL development time

 ## Development